 When a service stops responding, Grab’s core problems were and are:

-- We need to know it happened before the customer does.
+- We need to know it happened before the consumer does.

 - We need to know why it happened.

-- We need to solve our customers’ problems fast.
+- We need to solve our consumers’ problems fast.

 Here’s what we did with our logs to solve these problems.